 #7.
 Incorporate New Techniques in Your Site Audits

-This article provides additional techniques to better understand how to quickly identify errors and ongoing search visibility to know what issues to eliminate to maximize your potential within the search engines.
+This article provides additional techniques to better understand how to quickly identify errors and ongoing search visibility to know what issues to eliminate to maximize your potential within search engines.

 These workflows also provide your customers with the best user experience possible when they visit your site.

 If you have additional advanced technical SEO approaches or suggestions, please provide details in the comments below.
-We'd love to feature them in an upcoming post.
+We'd love to feature them in an upcoming post!